 This story comes to us from REALITY, a Schusterman initiative and a values-based leadership program that invests in young professionals, empowering them to enact positive social change in their communities.

-Six weeks ago I landed in Ben Gurion Airport excited for an opportunity to explore Israel and my Jewish roots.
-The plan was to spend a month traveling through Israel on my own and then spend twelve days with REALITY, a Schusterman initiative that promotes exploration of leadership, equity and social justice for a handpicked group of Teach for America Corps members.
+Six weeks ago I landed at Ben Gurion Airport excited for an opportunity to explore Israel and my Jewish roots.
+The plan was to spend a month traveling through Israel on my own and then spend twelve days with REALITY, a Schusterman initiative that promotes exploration of leadership, equity and social justice for a handpicked group of Teach for America corps members.

 As my second year of teaching in Charlotte, North Carolina was coming to an end, REALITY caught my attention as an opportunity that could help inspire my next move in life and bring me closer to answering the ever pressing question: Where would I take my leadership?

 One week after arriving in Israel, the bodies of the kidnapped Israeli teenagers were found and a period of riots and air raids followed.
 Hearing the sirens sound for the first time was a tense experience and I quickly found myself caught in a debate of ethics, morality and politics, compounded by a feeling that my presence at the epicenter of the conflict made me more accountable to seek a deeper understanding of Israel and the mission of the Jewish people.

 Luckily, a unique opportunity presented itself and I signed up to audit two classes at the She'arim College of Jewish Studies for Women in Jerusalem.
 A course on Jewish Philosophy, taught by the school’s Director, Rebbetzin Holly Pavlov, focused on the topic of performing mitzvot and really had a strong impact on me.